Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Sample Schedule #2: ECON 1 + ENG COMP 3

 • Economics 1 is a prep course for Communications, Economics, Business Economics, and Math/Economics majors.
-This course also satisfies the Social Analysis GE.

 • English Composition 3 satisfies writing I requirement (depends on student exam placement)